-- How has the geological evolution of the regolith (the portion of the Critical Zone consisting of loose heterogeneous material covering solid rock) established ecosystem function and its sustainability within Earth's Critical Zone? - 2.
-How do molecular-scale interactions dictate processes in soil and underlying rock, and influence the development of watersheds and aquifers as functional geophysical units? - 3.
-How can theory and data be combined across scales of observation from molecular- to global- in order to interpret past changes in Earth's surface and forecast Critical Zone evolution and its planetary impact?
+- 1. How has the geological evolution and paleobiology of the CZ established ecosystem functions and the foundations for CZ sustainability? - 2.
+How do molecular-scale interactions between CZ processes dictate the linkages in flows and transformations of energy, material and genetic information across the vertical extent of above ground vegetation, soils, aquatic systems and regolith and influence the development of watersheds and aquifers as integrated ecological-geophysical units? - 3.
+How can theory and data be combined from molecular- to global- scales in order to interpret past transformations of Earth's surface and forecast CZ evolution and its planetary impact?